 Primary Bone Cancer: Tests to Check the Extent of the Cancer

-If your doctor thinks you have primary bone cancer (cancer that started in your bones), he or she may order more tests.
-These tests can help your doctor learn more about the type of cancer and its specific location.
-When your doctor thinks the tumor is cancer, he or she will often order these tests before a biopsy.
-You will likely have more than 1 of these tests.
-These tests can help show if the cancer has grown into nearby areas or spread to other parts of your body.
-If you do have cancer, the test results help your healthcare providers decide the best options to treat it.
+These tests can help your healthcare provider learn more about the type of cancer and its specific location.
+You will likely have more than one of these tests.
+These tests can show the size of the tumor and help show if the cancer has grown into nearby areas or spread to other parts of your body.
+If you do have cancer, the test results help your healthcare providers decide the best options for treating it.
 If you have any questions about these or other tests, be sure to talk with your healthcare team.

 The tests you may have can include:

 An MRI uses magnets, radio waves, and a computer to create detailed pictures of the inside of your body.
-This test can be helpful for showing the shape of the bone tumor and if it has grown into nearby areas.
+This test can help show the shape of the bone tumor and if it has grown into nearby areas.

-MRIs are not painful.
-But they can take a long time to complete, up to 1 hour.
-During that time you must lie still on a table that is moved into a long, narrow tube.
+MRIs don't hurt.
+But they can take a long time to complete, often an hour or longer.
+During that time, you must lie still on a table that is moved into a long, narrow tube.
 The scanner is a small space.
 If you are uncomfortable in small spaces, you may be given a sedative to relax you.
-Take this before the test.
 Some hospitals and clinics have open MRI scanners.
 These are less confining, but the images may not be as sharp in some cases.
 When the scanner is working, it can be very loud.
 You may be given earplugs or headphones to wear.
 A 2-way intercom will let you talk to the technician during the test.

 A CT scan uses special X-rays to make detailed pictures of the inside of your body.
-During a CT scan, a doughnut-shaped X-ray machine scans the area of your body where your doctor suspects there is cancer.
+During a CT scan, a doughnut-shaped X-ray machine scans the area of your body where your healthcare provider suspects there is cancer.

 A CT scan of the bone tumor can help show the extent of the tumor.
 CT scans can also help show if the cancer has spread to other parts of your body, such as your lungs.

 A CT scan is painless.
-It is not invasive.
-You may first get an IV (intravenous) injection of contrast dye.
+Before the scan you may get an injection into your vein of contrast dye.
 The dye helps outline parts of your body so that they show up better on the CT scan.

 For this test, a small amount of a mildly radioactive substance is injected into a vein.
 It travels through your blood vessels and collects in areas of abnormal bone growth.
-You need to wait about 2 hours between the injection and the bone scan.
-It’s recommended that you drink fluids during those 2 hours to help spread the dye around.
+You need to wait about two hours between the injection and the bone scan.
+It’s recommended that you drink fluids during that time to help spread the dye around.
 You then lie on a table for about 30 minutes while a machine scans your body for the places the substance has collected.
 These are sometimes called hot spots.
 The amount of radioactive material used for this test is small.
 It shouldn’t be harmful to you or your family.

-PET looks for cancer all over your body.
-A PET scan can sometimes tell if a tumor is cancer or not cancer (benign).
-For this test, a small amount of sugar (glucose) that has a mildly radioactive tracer will be put into your arm through an IV.
+A PET scan looks for cancer all over your body.
+It can sometimes tell if a tumor is cancer or not cancer (benign).
+For this test, a small amount of sugar that has a mildly radioactive tracer will be injected into a vein in your arm.
 Cancer cells absorb more of the radioactive sugar than normal cells, so they are more likely to show up on the test.